sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 Not all PIO pins are created equal:

-* Some FPGA pins are designed for use as high-performance clock input signals.
+* Some FPGA pins are designed for high-performance clock input signals.
 * Some FPGA pins can be configured for use as differential pairs.

 Below we list all 44 PIO pins, both using their PIO number and their Xilinx I/O pin identifier, for example 'PIO3 (IO_L12P_T1_MRCC_16)'.